-Everything else, e.g. opinions, traditions, is relative, hence irrelevant.
-History of science demonstrates that even the most widely accepted views can become outdated and be replaced.
+Everything else, e.g. opinions, traditions, views, emotions, is relative, hence irrelevant.
+History of science demonstrates that even the most widely accepted views can (and did) become outdated and be replaced.

-Those people come in all possible forms: all genders, races, ages, wealth, education.
+Those people, who do not represent the majority, may come in all possible forms: all genders, races, ages, wealth, education, status.

 Those people demand to be treated with the utmost respect, but do not respect anybody else.

 Those people break the Golden Rule, but often demand that it would be used toward them.